jodaishap/vba/README.md

 ### Other Considerations

-* Used the sheet `alphabetical_testing.xlsx` while developing your code.
+* Used the sheet `alphabetical_testing.xlsx` while developing the code.
 This data set is smaller and allowed test to be conducted faster.
 Code runs on this file in less than 3-5 minutes.

 * Ensured script acts the same on each sheet.
 The joy of VBA is to take the tediousness out of repetitive task and run over and over again with a click of the button.